-Replenishment efforts in 2013 resulted in a decline in Well 30 static water levels of approximately 5 feet.
-The increase in replenishment quantities recharged earlier in the year contributed to the increase of the static water level at Well 30 to its highest elevation on record, measured on March 6, 2013.
-However, the reduction of SWP allocations delivered to contractors, which were 35% of the total annual State Water Project allocation for 2013, is observed in the water level decline over the remainder of 2013 after water deliveries to the Mission Creek spreading grounds ceased following deliveries in February 2013.
+Replenishment efforts in 2013 and 2014 resulted in a decline in Well 30 static water levels of approximately 12 feet.
+The reduction of State Water Project allocations delivered to Contractors, which were 35% and 5% of the total annual State Water Project allocation for 2013 and 2014, respectively, is observed in the water level decline over the last two calendar years.